-We’re just about 2 months away from the total solar eclipse that will cover a small stripe of the U.S., including a swath of Georgia, Alabama, Tennessee, and Missouri.
-If you aren’t up on the big news, head over to the Exploratorium website to get excited about it, and use this video for a quick … More Solar Eclipse Countdown!
+We're just about 2 months away from the total solar eclipse that will cover a small stripe of the U.S., including a swath of Georgia, Alabama, Tennessee, and Missouri.
+If you aren't up on the big news, head over to the Exploratorium website to get excited about it, and use this video for a quick … Continue reading Solar Eclipse Countdown!

-I was at the library of a nearby school recently (I’m looking at you Hawthorne Elementary) and came across a whole passel of girls, many of whom were English-Language-Learners, completely engrossed in computer programming.
-They were members of the school’s programming club, and they were using Google’s free Computer Science Club website and materials.
-I … More Easy, Innovative Computer Science Club
+I was at the library of a nearby school recently (I'm looking at you Hawthorne Elementary) and came across a whole passel of girls, many of whom were English-Language-Learners, completely engrossed in computer programming.
+They were members of the school's programming club, and they were using Google's free Computer Science Club website and materials.
+I … Continue reading Easy, Innovative Computer Science Club

 My husband and the munchkins are big Chipotle fans (me not as much), but they do seem to be healthier than many fast-food options.
 So if you are giving away fast-food prizes for your student reading program, Chipotle could be the way to go.
-They have a reading rewards program for grades K-5 where they … More Free Chipotle for Readers
+They have a reading rewards program for grades K-5 where they … Continue reading Free Chipotle for Readers

 Emily Morgan, of the acclaimed Picture Perfect Science series, delighted me by bringing me a book to sign at GSTA.
 Apparently, her son loves Recycled Science by Tammy Enz and me!
 He has made videos of himself doing some of the experiments, and I hope I get to see one sometime.